 The explosion of the Internet of Things (IoT) continues to revolutionize our world, and the first response sector is no exception to this.
 In recent years, the number of IoT applications to save human life, no matter how remote the disaster, has exponentially increased.
 Just a couple of examples include digitally connected gear with built-in sensors that measure air quality, toxins and motion, and protective clothing which continuously monitor vital signs.

-Ground Control recently partnered with American Signal Corporation to deliver a Tsnami early warning system, whereby the RockBLOCK Plus was utilized as their satellite transceiver.
+Ground Control recently partnered with American Signal Corporation to deliver a Tsunami early warning system, in which the RockBLOCK Plus is utilized as their satellite transceiver.
 Although this type of technology is more common in larger organizations, we have also had customers successfully create an off-grid fire prevention system utilizing the monitoring capabilities of the RockBLOCK.

 The vast majority of our First Responder customers acquire our systems for use during emergency response.
 Generally speaking, our solutions revolve around ensuring teams on the ground have communication and connectivity certainty.

 In a crisis, lack of or delayed situational awareness can cost lives, and often, mobility can prove a significant barrier.
 With SOTM “Satcom-on-the-Move”, teams can stay reliably connected with one another and their Command Center.
-Utilizing both portable and mobile connectivity solutions, teams can benefit from almost instant, reliable 100 – 300 meter WiFi via hotspot.
+Utilizing both portable and mobile connectivity solutions, teams can benefit from an almost instant, reliable 300-1000 ft WiFi hotspot.
 Meaning they can stay connected, even while surveying surroundings and interacting with the community.

-In addition, personnel tracking devices such as the RockSTAR, can ensure that the location of all personnel is accurately and reliably tracked, in real-time, with zero reliance on terrestrial connectivity.
-And the arguably more familiar push-to-talk devices and satellite phones, ensure voice communications are achievable, no matter the circumstances.
+In addition, personnel tracking devices such as the RockSTAR can ensure that the location of all personnel is accurately and reliably tracked, in real-time, with zero reliance on terrestrial connectivity.
+And push-to-talk devices and satellite phones ensure voice communications are achievable, no matter the circumstances.
 Additionally, features such as talk groups can further support team communications.

 First Responders’ main concern will always be public safety in the immediate crisis.
 However, the recovery phase is crucial.
 Following the mass destruction of hurricanes Irma and Maria in 2017, 900 VSAT terminals were deployed at sites around the affected region and critical locations including San Juan Airport.